mialkin/docs/testing/gherkin.md

 The keyword `Scenario` is a synonym of the keyword `Example`.

+## Step

+A **step** is a way to map a Gherkin sentence in specification to a method in the code.

+Each step starts with one of the following keywords: `Given`, `When`, `Then`, `And`, `But`.

+A BDD framework executes each step in a scenario one at a time, in the sequence they have been written them in.
+When a framework tries to execute a step, it looks for a matching step definition to execute.

+Keywords are not taken into account when looking for a step definition.
+This means you cannot have a `Given`, `When`, `Then`, `And` or `But` step with the same text as another step.

 ## Tag

-A **tag** is a marker that can be assigned to features and scenarios.
+A **tag** is a marker that can be assigned to a feature or a scenario.
 Assigning a tag to a feature is equivalent to assigning the tag to all scenarios in the feature file.

-You can filter and group tests by using tags.
+You can use tags to filter and group generated from specification test methods.
 For example, you can tag crucial tests with `@important` tag, and then execute these tests more frequently.

 ## Descriptions

 Free-form descriptions can also be placed underneath `Example`, `Scenario`, `Background`, `Scenario Outline` and `Rule`.

 You can write anything you like, as long as no line starts with a keyword.

-## Step

-A **step** is a way to map a Gherkin sentence to a method in the code.

-Each step starts with one of the keywords: `Given`, `When`, `Then`, `And`, `But`.

-A BDD framework executes each step in a scenario one at a time, in the sequence you’ve written them in.
-When frameworks tries to execute a step, it looks for a matching step definition to execute.

-Keywords are not taken into account when looking for a step definition.
-This means you cannot have a Given, When, Then, And or But step with the same text as another step.

 ## Asterisk